Why illegal dumping is costing us all and why it is not just a council problem

 Millions.

 Auckland alone has spent millions in a single year.
-Christchurch ratepayers are covering more than a million dollars annually.
-Smaller districts are spending hundreds of thousands just to clear known hotspots.
+Christchurch ratepayers cover more than a million dollars annually.
+Smaller districts spend hundreds of thousands just to clear known hotspots.

 That money comes from rates.